Vincenzo1304/project-work/src/README.md

 * **Performance:** The solution consistently beats the baseline.
 The mathematical split strategy is extremely fast for high beta values, while the memetic algorithm provides high-quality solutions for complex routing problems within a reasonable execution time.

+We can see that the improvement to solutions nearest to $\beta$ = 1 are close to zero, probably because the problem becomes linear and it seems like a TSP, so we can assume that the performance of baseline are worster on situations different to linear problems.

 ---

 ## 4. Possible Future Improvements